mkhy19/blog/_posts/2017-10-15-Egypt-in-the-World-Cup-Russia-2018-with-programming-problem.md

-# Egypt in the World Cup'Russia 2018 with programming problem
 ![alt text](https://user-images.githubusercontent.com/14186989/31590095-fa875ef6-b20a-11e7-87c1-799746729668.jpg "Before One Hour")
 ### Yes Egypt in the World Cup
 Last Sunday, the Egyptian team beat the Congo and qualified to the 2018 World Cup after draw Ghana with Uganda